kjappelbaum/moffragmentor/README.md

 `pip install git+https://github.com/kjappelbaum/moffragmentor.git`

 You need to have `openbabel` installed which you can install with ` `.
-You will also need the RDKit which can be installed with `conda install -c conda-forge rdkit`
+You will also need the RDKit which can be installed with `conda install -c conda-forge rdkit`.

+You can also run `bash create_conda.sh`.
+Note that you might want to change the name of the name of the environment (defaults to `moffragmentor`).

 ## How to use